(tonnes per 100m2 of build)

 We have been disclosing our carbon emissions and reduction activities to the Carbon Disclosure Project (CDP) annually since 2010.
 In the most recent submission, which can be viewed here, we were awarded a B grade which reflects the progress we have made by measuring awareness, management and actions taken on climate change.
+In addition to reporting and disclosing our environmental and sustainability performance throughout our annual report, this year we have also included specific climate-related disclosures following the Task Force on Climate-related Financial Disclosures’ (TCFD) recommendations.
+These disclosures are structured around the TCFD’s key four thematic areas and can be viewed here.
 We are currently focusing on reducing diesel use from our site activities and rolling out 'eco-cabins' for our on-site office and welfare facilities.
 Our inventory of greenhouse gases has been verified by SGS to a limited level of assurance, in accordance with ISO 14064-3:2006 as meeting the requirements of the Greenhouse Gas Protocol - A Corporate Accounting and Reporting Standard.
 For more information on our greenhouse gas reporting accounting methodology and to view our Greenhouse Gas verification statement, click here.

 Redrow standard specification includes the following products